ycm-core/YouCompleteMe/README.md

 If you want completion in Anaconda projects, set `g:ycm_python_binary_path` to point to the full path of your Anaconda python.

+### Automatic import insertion after selecting a completion breaks undo

+This is a Vim bug fixed in version 8.1.0256.
+Update your Vim to this version or later.

 Contributor Code of Conduct
 ---------------------------